tt-isv-org/scc/tutorial/index.md

     * This uid has been assigned to the root group (ID 0) and also an additional group which has a group ID that is the same as the uid.
 This is the `fsGroup` that we saw assigned in the pod `securityContext`.
     * This `fsGroup` is set as the owner of the mounted volume.

-## Attempt to redeploy with a security context
+## Attempt to redeploy with security contexts

 Let's say we are deploying an application where we need to control the user ID and group ID used for data access.
 It is a common practice to use group IDs for data access.

 The first thing we need to do is use security contexts in our deployment manifest to specify the expected user ID and group IDs for our pod and container.

 These security contexts are validated against SCCs that are assigned to the service account.
 If there is not an SCC that can validate the security contexts, then the pod will not be started.

-### Request special privileges for your deployment
+### Request special permissions for your deployment

 This YAML will deploy the same application, but this time we are requesting some specific security constraint requirements including to give us our data access control: